 This includes managing who has access to your data, configuring security settings correctly, ensuring your team uses strong passwords, and protecting the devices that connect to your cloud storage.
 Your provider gives you the tools, but it’s up to you to use them correctly to build a secure environment for your files and workflows.

-What Are the Top Cloud Storage Threats to Watch?
+Top Cloud Storage Security Threats to Watch For

 Beyond the common security slip-ups, there are broader, strategic threats that can impact your business.
 Keeping an eye on these issues helps you make smarter decisions about where you store your data and which tools you use to manage it.
 From malicious attacks to the fine print in your service agreement, understanding these risks is the first step toward protecting your files.